Reconstructing Gamma Ray Burst Energy Relations with Observational H(z) data in Neural Network Framework: Data and Methodology

-As our second approach, we adopt a Bayesian Neural Network (BNN) framework to explicitly model uncertainties in the reconstruction of the Hubble parameter.
+We adopt a Bayesian Neural Network (BNN) framework to explicitly model uncertainties in the reconstruction of the Hubble parameter.
 As compared to conventional neural networks, which train by point estimation, BNNs treat the network weights as random variables and infer their posterior distributions conditioned on the observed data \citep{Neal1996,MacKay1995}.\\

 This enables propagation of uncertainty from the model parameters to the predicted observables capturing both aleatoric and epistemic uncertainty arising from limited or noisy datasets \citep{Gelman2013,ghahramani2015probabilistic}.
 This formulation of neural networks were originally developed by Bishop et al. \citep{bishop2006prml,bishop2013brml}, and have since become a standard tool for uncertainty inference.
 Given the observed data $\mathcal{D}$, the posterior distribution of the parameters is obtained via Bayes' theorem,